chrisb86/nsupdate/README.md

 Simply download the `master.zip` and extract it, e.g., using `wget` and `7z x master.zip`.

 Place your config files in the `nsupdate.d` folder.
-A `sample.config.dist` is provided.
+A `dist.config.sample` is provided.
 At least one config file needs to exist, ending with `.config.
+All .config files will be processed by looping them.
+Simply copy the provided dist.config.sample and adjust your config to your needs.
+For home.example.com you may create:
+home.example.com-ipv4.config and/or
+home.example.com-ipv6.config

 ## Changelog

+**2019-12-20**

+- Fixing API-XML syntax
+- Added some more documentation

 **2015-07-22**